Karbon vs TaxDome

 Cons

-- Migration from existing tools requires significant data transfer effort.
+- Migration from existing tools requires significant initial setup and data transfer effort.